 Like the rest of the Interim Final Rule, the new labeling requirement took effect immediately on March 6, 2019.
 PHMSA will accept comments on the Interim Final Rule until May 6, 2019.
 Submit comments here.

 Lion has reached out to PHMSA for clarification on this new requirement in the Interim Final Rule and we will provide an update once we recieve a response.

 Join us for the Shipping Lithium Batteries Webinar to get up to speed on all the new or recently updated requirements for shipping lithium batteries—big or small—by ground, air, or vessel.
-Reserve your seat now, the May 16 session is filling up fast.
+The next session is on July 11 at 1 PM ET.